ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

   If you haven't gone through all the steps so far, please go back and do.

-  For those running on Emperor 0.72-rc1 and forward, you will be able to contact each monitor individually asking them for their status, regardless of a quorum being formed.
-This can be achieved using ``ceph ping mon.ID``, ID being the monitor's identifier.
+  You can contact each monitor individually asking them for their status, regardless of a quorum being formed.
+This can be achieved using ``ceph tell mon.ID mon_status``, ID being the monitor's identifier.
 You should perform this for each monitor in the cluster.
 In section `Understanding mon_status`_ we will explain how to interpret the output of this command.

   For the rest of you who don't tread on the bleeding edge, you will need to ssh into the server and use the monitor's admin socket.
 Please jump to